invad0r/notable-notes/notes/brew.md

 ls /usr/local/Caskroom             # ls installed caskes

-# adds more repos to the list of formulae that brew tracks, updates, and installs from
+# tap - adds more repos to the list of formulae that brew tracks, updates, and installs from
 brew tap                     # list tapped repositories

 brew tap tapname             # add tap